|(a) Introduction. Texas Healthcare Transformation and

 Quality Improvement Program §1115(a) Medicaid demonstration waiver

-payments are available under this section for services provided between
+payments are available under this section to help defray the uncompensated

 (1) Affiliation agreement--An agreement, entered into